 - Learn to implement Lean Six Sigma directly into the workplace; address quality and waste issues such as defects, cycle time, variability, etc.

-- Enhance the organization's ability to overcome challenges by applying Lean Six Sigma's proven techniques and strategies
+- Enhance your organization's ability to overcome challenges by applying Lean Six Sigma's proven techniques and strategies

 - Receive a Lean Six Sigma Green Belt Badge from UC Davis Continuing and Professional Education, recognized globally as an indicator of mastery of LSS expertise.
 The badge is a digital credential, authorized by Credly, host of the largest, most-connected digital network and trusted by leading global organizations.